+Who should I contact to discuss the concerns or needs of my child?

+Class teacher

-Roles and responsibilities Who should I contact to discuss the concerns or needs of my child?
-Class teacher He/she is responsible for: Adapting and refining the curriculum to respond to the strengths and needs of all pupils.
-Checking on the progress of your child, identifying specific needs, planning and ensuring the delivery of Contributing to devising personalised learning plans / individual education plans to prioritise and focus on the next steps required for your child to improve learning Applying the school's SEND Policy Special Educational Needs Coordinators (SENCOs) If you have concerns about your child, you should speak to your child's class teacher first.
+He/she is responsible for:

+- Adapting and refining the curriculum to respond to the strengths and needs of all pupils. - Checking on the progress of your child, identifying specific needs, planning and ensuring the delivery of any additional support required. - Contributing to devising personalised learning plans / individual education plans to prioritise and focus on the next steps required for your child to improve learning - Applying the school's SEND Policy

+If you have concerns about your child, you should speak to your child's class teacher first.
 Depending on the outcomes of these discussions you may have a follow up meeting with a Learning and Teaching Leader or the SENCO.
-Amber Pearless and Hayley Gorman The SENCO is responsible for: Coordinating provision for children with SEND and developing the school's SEND policy Ensuring that parents are: